MY WEDDING PHOTOGRAPHY

 When you hire me, you are hiring much more than a wedding photographer.
 You are getting 30 years of experience communicating with other vendors and understanding what a bride wants.
 I have helped out in almost every aspect of a wedding.
-I know how to tie a tie, pin on a top heavy boutonniere, bustle a wedding dress, MC a reception.
+I know how to tie a tie, pin on a boutonniere, bustle a wedding dress, MC a reception.
 And MOST importantly, how to capture every great moment that makes up YOUR wedding day.

 I want to make your day, not only special, but easy as well.
 I love helping couples get the images they want, making them smile, and letting them catch their breath.
-It’s a huge day in your life and huge headaches come along with planning a wedding.
+It’s a huge day in your life and huge headaches come with planning a wedding.
 I have been photographing weddings for 30 years and I have seen what can happen.
 I would love to give you some tips and tricks to help with your day.

 This is your day, I want you to enjoy your wedding and relive the story for generations with the images.